 Thanks to the National Pork Board, I have ham leftovers before Easter this year!
 I was given a free ham for myself and the opportunity to give away a ham to one of you – just in time for Easter.

-While there are a million ways to use leftover ham, I think one of the best is to bake it up in a simple crustless quiche.
+While there are a million ways to use leftover ham, I think one of the best is to bake it up in an easy crustless quiche.
 I decided to brighten up my usual ham and cheese quiche with some tender green asparagus.
-I know that ham and asparagus are a classic combination, but this was my first time making a ham and asparagus quiche for myself.
+I know that ham and asparagus are a classic combination, but this was my first time making a ham and asparagus quiche.

 I’m so glad I did!

-The quiche is very easy to make.
-First I sauteed some leeks and the chopped asparagus until tender.
+The ham and asparagus quiche is very easy to make.
+First I sautéed some leeks and the chopped asparagus until tender.

 Then I stirred in some cubed ham, just to blend all the flavors.